Patent Landscape and IP Strategy for Biotech Diligence

 Who controls the relevant patent families and jurisdictions?

-Where are the claim, citation, assignee, or FTO risk signals?
+Where are the material claim, citation, assignee or clearance-review signals?

 What filings affect competitive timing or market entry?